-iii) The theoretical exploration of persistence is in order to understand how to avoid introducing too delicate stratifications, where $p^n$ can not be `decently' estimated.
+The theoretical Exploration of persistence is in order to understand how to avoid introducing too delicate stratification, where $p^n$ can not be `decently' estimated.
 In practice, one could apply the 'non-standard cross-validation' suggested in Brown, et.al.
-(2013), in order to determine whether the estimation of $p^n$ for a specific stratification and a corresponding $n$ is too `ambitious' and `unreliable'.

-Another way to evaluate a specific stratification is the method suggested in Sub-Section \ref{subsec:bounding}, of obtaining a bound for $p^n$ based on the sample.
+(2013), in order to determine whether the estimation of $p^n$, for a specific stratification and a corresponding $n$, is too `ambitious' and `unreliable'.
+Another way to evaluate a specific stratification is the method suggested in Sub-Section \ref{subsec:bounding}, of obtaining bounds for $p^n$ based on the sample.